 WELCOME — Thanks for dropping by!

 This is our coffee shop.
-It’s a place where you and I can meet casually and connect over life issues – and maybe have a few others join the discussion.
+It’s a place where you and I can meet casually and connect over life issues – and invite others join the discussion.
 You might have come here from reading one of my blog posts, or one of my books, or heard me speak or connected through the recommendation of a friend.
 However you came, I’m grateful.
 I don’t take it lightly that you’re here.

 Most of that comes from my background.
 I was raised in Southern California and Phoenix, and started writing in college.
 I took a journalism course from Professor Troup, and he said he’d give an “A” to anyone who got published during the semester.
-I think he assumed it wouldn’t happen, but I took it as a personal challenge.
+I think he was joking, but I took it as a personal challenge.

 I found a writer’s conference hosted by a church curriculum publisher named Success With Youth.
 I attended, and talked to the editor after the sessions.
 I explained the class challenge.